 Carnivals (Rio de Janeiro is just one of several areas that hold huge carnivals, including Sao Paulo, Bahia, Minas Gerais, Espirito Santo, Pernambuco, etc.)

-coffee (Brazil has been the largest coffee producer in the world for over 150 years), as described in this famous old song:
+coffee (Brazil has been the largest coffee producer in the world for over 150 years)

 Brazil has an island that has so many snakes that it’s too dangerous for humans to visit.
 One snake per metre!
 Ilha Queimada Grande is populated by the venomous Golden lancehead snake.

 The Amazon Rainforest is home to more than 40,000 species of flora, 2,000 species of fish, over 400 species of both mammals and amphibians, almost an equal number of reptiles and 2.5 million insects.
 That’s 30% of Earth’s flora and fauna!